Candida Martinelli's Italophile Site

 This is a charming book of 87 pages that transports you back in time, but shows you that very little to do with human nature, and certain professions, changes.

-It includes excerpts from the autobiographies of these stars of the stage from the 1800s: Joseph Jefferson, Edwin Booth, Charlotte Cushman, Clara Morris, Sir Henry Irving, Henry Brodribb Irving, Ellen Terry, Richard Mansfield, Tomaso Salvini, and Adelaide Ristori.
+Joseph Jefferson, Edwin Booth, Charlotte Cushman, Clara Morris, Sir Henry Irving, Henry Brodribb Irving, Ellen Terry, Richard Mansfield, Tomaso Salvini, and Adelaide Ristori.

 I've added images of the actors, and brief biographies to assist provide the reader with some background.